-The FWCC should cooperate with other state and local governmental agencies, including the Florida Forest Service/FFS (aka Florida Division of Forestry/DOF) and the Florida Department of Environmental Protection in management of the property.
+The FWC should cooperate with other state and local governmental agencies, including the Florida Forest Service/FFS (the former Florida Division of Forestry/DOF) and the Florida Department of Environmental Protection in management of the property.

 Since principal purposes of the project include protecting biodiversity and providing resource-based public recreation and education opportunities, programs would be oriented toward conserving and protecting wildlife species, and to carefully control public use.
 Conserving and protecting environmentally unique native habitats, and imperiled and rare species, should be an important management goal for the project.
 Management programs would conserve, protect, manage and/or restore important ecosystems, landscapes, wildlife populations, forests and water resources.
-The project area will be managed to provide opportunities for hunting, f shing, wildlife viewing, camping and hiking.
+The project area will be managed to provide opportunities for hunting, fishing, wildlife viewing, camping and hiking.

 The OES, or its successor, is designated to ensure oversight of the proposed conservation easement for this project.
 As a proposed conservation easement or other less-than-fee interest, the project will be managed by the private landowner with restrictions.
 The purchase of development rights, the prohibition of any further conversion of existing natural areas to agricultural uses, and limited public access to some sites will likely be the primary focus of the conservation easement.
-FWCC submitted the following management plans for any full-fee purchases in this project:
+FWC submitted the following management plans for any full-fee purchases in this project:

-Qualif cations for state designation The entire project area is a habitat conservation priority for rare species with the greatest conservation need, according to the FNAI.
-The project also provides habitat for many focal species, which are indicators of natural communities, and suitable habitat conditions for other wildlife species.
-The FWCC indicates that 43 percent (11,105 acres) of the project area includes at least seven focal species.
+Qualifications for state designation The entire project area is a habitat conservation priority for rare species with the greatest conservation need, according to the and suitable habitat conditions for other wildlife species.
+The FWC indicates that 43 percent (11,105 acres) of the project area includes at least seven focal species.
 Focal species are those that are indicators of natural communities or suitable habitat conditions for many other species of wildlife.
 Many important conservation lands have become increasingly isolated and no longer support viable populations of large widely ranging mammals.
-The Gulf Hammock Florida Forever project would provide landscape connectivity that, if realized, should beneft f sh and wildlife resources by linking large areas of natural habitat, and by providing to the user community diverse outdoor recreational opportunities.
+The Gulf Hammock Florida Forever project would provide landscape connectivity that, if realized, should benefit fish and wildlife resources by linking large areas of natural habitat, and by providing to the user community diverse outdoor recreational opportunities.